nicoszn/etrz/READ_ME.md

 6. The final redirect in the burst points to `javascript:document.write(document.domain)`.
 7. The scheme validator loses the race; the `javascript:` navigation commits and **executes in the `google.com` origin**, demonstrating UXSS.

-In a weaponized version, step 6 is replaced with script that reads cookies/tokens or performs authenticated actions, yielding full account takeover on the targeted origin.
+In a weaponized version which you must reproduce as an assignment, step 6 is replaced with script that reads cookies/tokens or performs authenticated actions, yielding full account takeover on the targeted origin.

 ## Impact